hxw0320/SAM-Rubik-Cube-Solver/README.md

-# This is the code for our project: Rubik’s Cube Solver: Integrating SAM and A Search for Automated Solution
+# This is the code for our Rubik Cube Solver project:

 In order to running this code, you need download the [SAM2](https://github.com/facebookresearch/sam2)